San Francisco Shock beat Seoul Dynasty to become back-to-back Overwatch League champions

-But, in the end, it wasn’t enough.
+But in the end, it wasn’t enough.
 For every great play by Seoul, the Shock always had a response, ultimately winning them the league title as well as the $1.5 million grand prize.

 The San Francisco Shock came into this third season of Overwatch League (OWL) as one of the clear favorites in North America, though much has changed since those first matches in February.
-The novel coronavirus pandemic forced matches to move online, the league introduced rotating character bans to change how the game is played week-to-week and Jay “Sinatraa” Won, the reigning league MVP, left the Shock to pursue a career playing “Valorant.”
+The coronavirus pandemic forced matches to move online, the league introduced rotating character bans to change how the game is played week to week, and Jay “Sinatraa” Won, the reigning league MVP, left the Shock to pursue a career playing “Valorant.”

-Andy Miller, the chief executive of NRG Esports and the owner of the San Francisco Shock, told The Post the Shock were able excel through it all because of the intrepid leadership and direction from their head coach, Dae-hee “Crusty” Park.
-Despite everything this season, the Shock finished the regular season at third place overall with a record of 25-3.
+Andy Miller, chief executive of NRG Esports and owner of the San Francisco Shock, told The Washington Post the Shock were able excel through it all because of the intrepid leadership and direction from their head coach, Dae-hee “Crusty” Park.
+Despite everything this season, the Shock finished the regular season at third place overall, with a record of 25-3.

 “We never thought we didn’t have a chance to win this whole thing,” Miller said in an interview after the Shock won the finals.
 “A lot of people weren’t talking about us so we felt a bit disrespected."